pbhan710/project03-group11/README.md

 After doing this for each table, run a new query as "select * from actor" to ensure the table has been loaded with the appropriate information.
 Repeat for all three tables.

+#### For Windows
+Open GitBash on the cooresponding folder in your home directory and run "python app.py" then click on the IP address link that appears to be taken to the website.

+#### For MAC
+Open Terminal

 ## Challenges
 Some of the challenges we faced and features we hope to implement in the future:
 - Too many pages and API could not run using Jupyter Notebook (had to use Visual Code )